jonmackeyparty/nba-atlas/README.md

 ## Installation

-Clone this repo; from the root folder, execute 'shotgun' and navigate to the address provided by the server.
+Clone this repo; from the root folder, load the schema via rake db:schema:load, then execute 'shotgun' and navigate to the address provided by the server.

 ## Usage